phil7j/Sprint-Challenge--JavaScript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. Describe the biggest difference between `.forEach` & `.map`.
+    The biggest difference between .forEach and .map is that .map returns a new array of elements while passing each element into the callback.
+While .forEach does pass every element into it's callback, it does not return a new array of elements, rather it only executes some type of function on each item in the array.

 2. What is the difference between a function and a method?
+    A function is a named set of instructions to do some operation or task.
+    While a method is a function that is a property of an object.

 3. What is closure?
+    Closure basically has to do with functions and their scope.
+Each function has their own scope or "kingdom" which is within it.
+When nested, outside functions can't access what is in the inside functions, but the inside functions can access what is in the outside functions.
+This is closure.

 4. Describe the four rules of the 'this' keyword.
+    1. Implicit Binding: When a function which uses "this" inside of it is invoked, look at what is directly left of the dot and that is the implicit binding.
+    2. Explicit Binding: When a function explicitly uses .call, .apply or .bind to determine what the this keyword will reference.
+    3. New Binding: When a function is invoked with the "new" keyword, the "this" keyword inside that function is bound to the new      object being constructed.
+    4. Window Binding: When you invoke a function with "this" in it, and it doesn't have anything it's referencing to the left of the dot, then it will default to the window object and will be undefined.

-5. Why do we need super() in an extended class?
+5. Why do we need super() in an extended class? super() is extremely important when creating inheriting classes.
+It tells the parent constructor to be concerned with the child's attributes, so that the child can acquire them.
+If you didn't use super, the child wouldn't inherit any of it's parents attributes at all.
 ## Project Set up

 Follow these steps to set up and work on your project: